omarberto/mdtest/tornado.md

 4. installed AX Etw Traxing and SQLDMV Monitor  version 0.5 or higher
 5. installed and configured Zampat repository (please refer to <https://github.com/zampat/neteye4/blob/master/doc/050_community_configs_init.md>) on the neteye master

-Note: Zampat repository is required as configuration is based on the Host template generic-passive-host and Service template generic-passive-service
+>Zampat repository is required as configuration is based on the Host template generic-passive-host and Service template generic-passive-service

 ### Tornado Nats Collector Service